marcpouzet/zrun/README.md

 Lucid Synchrone).

-The purpose of this prototype is to give a reference semantics for a language like Scade and to used it 1/ for compiler testing;
+The purpose of this prototype is to give a reference semantics for a language like Scade that can be used 1/ for compiler testing;
 2/ prove compilation steps (e.g., that a well typed program does not lead to a type error; or source-to-source transformations like static scheduling or the compilation of automata); 3/ to be able to